 - The blood found at the scene of the crime was A+.
 Test Roy’s blood to make sure that the blood at the scene is the killer’s blood and not Roy’s blood.

 - Use the collected data in the Suspect Information Sheet to determine if any suspect’s blood type correlates with the killer’s blood type.

 3. Fingerprint Test

 The procedure below was previously performed and videoed by TAs.
 Watch this video for this portion of the Crime Scene Investigation.
+Download the video if it does not play in the browser.
 The steps are outlined for your information only.